hassamhassan/Python-test/README.md

 Note:
-In the following call: POST => http://hassamhassan.pythonanywhere.com/json_rest_api/service_area/ The polygon must follow the following format: POLYGON ((lat lng, lat/lng, lat/lng, lat/lng, .......))
+In the following call: POST => http://hassamhassan.pythonanywhere.com/json_rest_api/service_area/ The polygon field value must follow the following format: POLYGON ((lat lng, lat/lng, lat/lng, lat/lng, .......))
 FOR EXAMPLE: POLYGON ((10.0 20, 10 15.8, 30 40.4, 50.9 60))

 In order to get list of all polygons that include the given lat/lng use the following endpoint.